Eureka Springs, Arkansas: Newspaper

-In the media
+Filming location

 The film Pass the Ammo was filmed in the city, with the Auditorium featured in several scenes.
 There are burn marks still visible on the Auditorium from the film's special effects.
 The movie Chrystal was filmed in Eureka Springs.
 Parts of the movie Elizabethtown were filmed in Eureka Springs.
 The 1982 miniseries The Blue and the Gray was filmed around the area.
 The SciFi Channel's reality series Ghost Hunters investigated the Crescent Hotel during episode 13 of the second season and found that the claims of ghosts in the hotel are true.